LaterVICTOR/Web-Adminstrator/README.md

 The configuration zone allows users to customize their experience within the application.
 Users can adjust preferences, notifications, and other settings based on their individual needs.

 ### 3. Admin Zone
-Dedicated to administrators, this section facilitates user management, role assignments, and access to essential administrative tools, providing efficient oversight and control over internal operations.
+Dedicated to administrators, this section facilitates user management, rol assignments, and access to essential administrative tools, providing efficient oversight and control over internal operations.

 ### 4. Status
 The status page offers a snapshot of the current system status.
 It may include crucial metrics, error reports, and real-time updates to keep users informed about the system's health and performance.

-### 5. Styling Customization
+## Styling Customization

 You can customize the colors in your styles using CSS variables.
 Edit the `style.css` file and find the `:root` block to update the color variables.